harmonyq/Reddcoin-core-wallet-working-/README.md

-# Welcome to Reddcoin.com's Codebase
+# Welcome To Reddcoin.com's Codebase